Celebrate the Sacrament of Marriage @ IC

 2 Altar Servers -- $20.00 per server (cash is preferred)

-*Priest: the priest does not receive money from any associated fees.
-While there is no set amount, we do recommend offering a gift to our priest as well, especially with their own work coordinating, meeting, and planning with you as a couple.
+Priest: The priest does not receive money from the above associated fees.
+A traditional gift of $200 is suggested for the priest directly, but any amount may be given at your discretion.
+We do recommend offering a gift to our priest, given that they often work coordinating, meeting, and planning with you as a couple.

-*Live-Streaming: We have the option of live-streaming your Wedding Mass/Ceremony to out-of-town family and friends or those unable to travel.
-This is an additional $200 dollars.
+Live-Streaming: We have the option of live-streaming your Wedding Mass/Ceremony to out-of-town family and friends or those unable to travel.
+This is an additional $200 dollars should you choose this option.

 If an extra rehearsal is required (typically in the instance of a guest musician), this is normally conducted before the start of the wedding.
 As such, members of the bridal party are highly discouraged from participating in the musical component of the Mass as scheduling a rehearsal may be difficult.